Elderton Wines

 Elderton Wines is an Australian winery in Nuriootpa, in the Barossa Valley.
 The company was founded by Neil and Lorraine Ashmead in 1979.
-The Elderton wines are made from grape varieties including red grapes Shiraz, Cabernet Sauvignon, Merlot and Zinfandel as well as white grapes Riesling and Chardonnay.
+The Elderton wines are made from grape varieties including red grapes Shiraz, Cabernet Sauvignon, Merlot as well as white grapes Riesling and Chardonnay.

 History

 In the late 1970s Neil and Lorraine Ashmead returned from the Middle East, settling on the Barossa Valley as the place to raise their sons.
 In 1979 the Ashmeads purchased the Estate vineyard, which was planted in 1894 by Samuel Elderton Tolley.
 The family restored the derelict vineyard and the first vintage of wine was produced in 1982.

 In 1993, Elderton won the Jimmy Watson Trophy.
 Elderton also won the World’s Best Shiraz Trophy at the 2000 London International Wine & Spirits Competition.
 Neil and Lorraine Ashmead's sons Cameron and Allister took control of the business in 2003.
 They run the business with a focus on sustainability.

 In 2017, the cellar door tasting rooms and sales outlet were moved into the old homestead surrounded by vineyards.